 - Once you've decided on a price, you create a listing through their online form, which you can access by clicking on the Sell tab or from the homepage.

 - If your item sells, you must ship it to I Do Now I Don’t at your own expense.
 They recommend using USPS, as the company insures packages for up to $25,000.
-By comparison, Diamonds USA and Worthy both provide free overnight, round-trip shipping insured up to $100,000.
+By comparison, Diamonds USA provides free overnight, round-trip shipping insured up to $100,000.